How to Pay

 - Your payment is due by the term's payment due date.

 - Because they are credited immediately to your account, the preferred payment method is online through MyESC (login required).
-Online payments can be made with a debit or credit card(Discover, MasterCard, Visa or American Express) or by check.
+Payments can be made with a debit or credit card(Discover, MasterCard, Visa or American Express) or by echeck.

-- You also may pay your bill by mail with a check or money order (do not send cash) made payable to Empire State College.
-Return the remittance slip of your bill with your payment to Empire State College, Student Accounts, 111 West Avenue, Saratoga Springs, NY 12866.
-Be sure to include your name and student ID on all checks and correspondence.
+- You also may pay your bill by mail with a check or money order (do not send cash) made payable to SUNY Empire State College.
+Include your name and student ID on all checks and correspondence and mail to SUNY Empire State College, Student Accounts, 111 West Avenue, Saratoga Springs, NY 12866.

 - Third-party sponsorship checks or scholarship checks also must be mailed directly to Student Accounts, 111 West Avenue, Saratoga Springs, NY 12866.
 Be sure to include your name and student ID on all checks and correspondence.